FakeTagger: Robust Safeguards against DeepFake Dissemination via Provenance Tracking: Methodology

 Existing techniques against DeepFake aim at observing the artifacts in the synthesized images with various methods.
 However, these studies suffer two issues, 1) they are not general to unknown GANs \cite{karras2020analyzing}, 2) they are easily susceptible to adversarial attacks by adding perturbations intentionally or simple image transformation (\eg, compression, Gaussian noises) \cite{qian2020thinking,carlini2020evading}.
 Thus, the existing artifact-based techniques are not prepared in tackling the future emerging DeepFake threats.

-Another straightforward idea for protecting facial images against DeepFake is that we can borrow the idea in privacy-preserving to defend DeepFakes proactively.
-Thus, we explore whether a robust image tagging can be served as a safeguard for protecting the safety of facial images in social networks against DeepFake.
+A straightforward idea for defending DeepFakes could be fighting them proactively.
+Disrupting the DeepFake creation and tracking the source of DeepFake by embedding tag in advance might be promising solutions.
+However, DeepFake disruption with adversarial faces which is fragile and could be easily discovered by the existing techniques.
+Alternatively, we explore whether a robust image tagging can be served as a safeguard for protecting the safety of facial images in social networks against DeepFake.
 The image tagging allows us to easily conduct DeepFake detection and provenance with the embedded message.
-Our image tagging is similar to digital watermarking which is widely applied in protecting the copyright of digital multimedia \cite{ambadekar2019digital}, but ours has the following challenges which are vastly different to digital watermarking:
+A practical image tagging should satisfy the following properties:

-\begin{itemize}[leftmargin=*] \item Image tagging for DeepFake should be robust against GAN-based transformation, rather than simple image transformation like digital watermarking. \item The manipulated region in DeepFake is always unknown, however, the corrupted region in copyright protection can be figured out sometimes. \end{itemize}
+\begin{itemize}[leftmargin=*] \item Image tagging for DeepFake should be robust against GAN-based transformation, rather than simple image transformation like conventional digital watermarking. \item The tagged message should be imperceptible to human eyes and without introducing obvious image quality decrease.
+In other words, the message need follow stealthiness property. \end{itemize}

-Inspired by the advances of deep learning in achieving end-to-end watermarking, we employ a DNN based encoder and decoder and jointly trained to enforce that the embedded message could survive various drastic GAN-based transformation.
-In the subsections, we introduce the pipeline of our proposed image tagging for DeepFake.
+Inspired by the advances of deep learning in achieving significant progress in various computer vision problem, we employ a DNN based encoder and decoder and jointly trained for message embedding and recovering.
+Due to the introduced drastic transformation in DeepFake creation, we are motivated by the Shannon's capacity theorem that redundancy could improve robustness in signal communication.
+In our FakeTagger, we employ channel coding by injecting redundant message to improve the possibility in recovering messages after DeepFake manipulation.
+In the subsections, we introduce the pipeline of our proposed image tagging for DeepFake provenance tracking.